leebehrens/linux-notes/docs/_notes/brave.md

 I'm probably missing a few settings changes from the defaults.
 Some of these may already be the defaults.
 (I am unsure and am noting what I think looks good after having adjusted settings some weeks ago as I write this.)

+{{site.inline_note}} The links below do not work, even in Brave.
+Probably for security reasons.

 - [brave://settings/getStarted](brave://settings/getStarted)
     - On startup: *Open the New Tab page*